jelmer/disperse/README.md

     * pypi, if the project is a Python project
     * crates.io, if the project is a rust project
  * create a git tag for the new release
- * create "release" entries on GitHub
+ * create "release" entries (on supported platforms, like GitHub)

 Configuration
 -------------